 Featured - Community Development Resources

-This new podcast asks community members and organizations across the U.S. about the challenges they are facing and solutions they’ve found for significant social issues like economic mobility, affordable housing, small business development and community reinvestment.
-Each episode showcases successful programs that help provide access to opportunity for low- and moderate-income individuals and families.
-The latest episode, "Access to Next-Stage Growth for Small Businesses," features a data-driven program and curriculum that helps established small businesses achieve scale.
+This podcast asks community members and organizations across the U.S. about the challenges they are facing and solutions they’ve found for significant social issues like economic mobility, affordable housing, small business development and community reinvestment.
+Each episode showcases programs that help provide access to opportunity for low- and moderate-income individuals and families.
+The latest episode, "Access to Job Success," features an organization that helps reduce barriers to job success for workers and includes an interview with former U.S. Secretary of Housing and Urban Development Julián Castro.
 All episodes are available at accesspodcast.org or on iTunes, Stitcher and TuneIn.

 Ever wonder about the Federal Reserve’s involvement in the field of community development?
 Wonder no more.
 Released in June 2014, Federal Reserve Community Development Perspectives: A summary of activities, insights, and future opportunities answers the "what," "why" and "how" of the Fed's role in community development.
 The report highlights the Fed’s recent efforts to address barriers to economic growth, and promote fair and informed access to financial markets.
 Featuring brief summaries of its community development work organized into four focus areas--people, place, the policy and practice of community development, and small business--the report includes background information that helps to provide context for this work, a sampling of key research, outreach programs and other initiatives, as well as some ideas on future challenges, needs and opportunities.